 Two different periods of time apply after the phase of separation, depending on if it was judicial or consensual.

-If the spouses cannot agree on the terms of the separation, the Court will decide with a judgment having the force of res judicata (judicial separation).
+If the spouses cannot agree on the terms of the separation, the court will decide with a judgment having the force of judicial separation (res judicata).
 The separated couple may request a divorce after 12 months from the date of the hearing.

-In the case of a consensual separation (the agreements reached by the spouses are approved by the President of the Court) the period of time before they can file for divorce is reduced to 6 months.
+In the case of a consensual separation (the agreements reached by the spouses are approved by the president of the court) the period of time before they can file for divorce is reduced to six months.

-The 6 months period of time also applies if the spouses decide to separate via assisted negotiation or through a declaration given in front of the mayor (ufficiale di stato civile).
+The six months period of time also applies if the spouses decide to separate via assisted negotiation or through a declaration given in front of the mayor (ufficiale di stato civile).

-4. What are the consequences of a divorce?
+4. What are the consequences of a divorce in Italy?

-Divorce ceases matrimonial ties, and the divorced couple can contract a new marriage (there are some exceptions, i.e. under art.
-89 c.c. the woman cannot marry during the 300 days following the divorce).
+Divorce ceases matrimonial ties, and the divorced couple can contract a new marriage.
+There are some exceptions, such as under Article 89 of the Civil Code the woman cannot marry during the 300 days following the divorce.

 Other aspects that need to be settled regard the exercise of parental authority in case of minor children and the division of the assets between the couple.